Find a list of Denver Art Museum staff members on the staff section of the 2012–2013 annual report (PDF).

 A pioneer in America’s oil industry, Hamilton founded Hamilton Oil Corporation in the late 1960s, built it into an international oil company and also formed a domestic gas company, both of which he merged into a major integrated oil company in the mid-1980s.
 He is now Chairman of Hamilton Companies, which is active in venture capital, private equity, oil and gas, real estate, mortgage lending, securities and acquisitions operations.
 He is on the National Petroleum Council and a Director of the American Petroleum Institute.
 In addition to his commitment to the DAM, Hamilton serves as a director of the Boy Scouts of America and Denver-based Graland Country Day School and leads the endowment for the Boys and Girls Club of Denver.
+In 2014, Americans for the Arts selected Hamilton as its BCA 10 Leadership Award recipient and the National Western named him Citizen of the West.
 He continues to expand his personal art collection, which focuses primarily on impressionist masterpieces.

 Dr. Christoph Heinrich, Frederick and Jan Mayer Director of the Denver Art Museum